robertbraeutigam/scan/README.md

 themselves.
 For example in a single Light and a single Button setup, we may traditionally think, that the Button "controls" the Light, but in fact the Light can be set up to "control" the Button.
 That is, to initiate a connection to the Button and based on Data the Button generates control its own operation.
-In this case the Light will obviously not send any "control" the Button in the traditional meaning, but will nonetheless assume the role of the "Controller" for the purposes of this specification.
+In this case the Light will obviously not "control" the Button in the traditional meaning, but will nonetheless assume the role of the "Controller" for the purposes of this specification.
 It will send Commands to read the Data from the Button.

 The application layer is a request-response type protocol.
-The Controller may make requests, and the Controlled may respond.
-Unlike protocols such as HTTP, this protocol allows many requests and responses to be sent in parallel, including many streaming responses, or multiple responses for a single request.
+The Controller may make requests and the Controlled may respond.
+Unlike protocols such as HTTP, this protocol allows many requests and responses to be sent in parallel, including many streaming responses or multiple responses for a single request.

---
-When the logical connection is established and the Controlled Device starts sending Data, it must send any Data about its own state that the Controller might not know about.
-If there are hardware states (like switch state, lever state) it must immediately send those to the Controller.

-The purpose of this is to allow a broken connection to be re-established without loss of state on either side of the connection.
-The Controlled Device is not required to maintain the exact state it was in.
-It may decide to fail to a safe state if the Controller is disconnected, but it must re-synchronize the Controller to its current state upon reconnect.

 ### Data